FWDekker/fo4vr-modlist/README.md

    * **Untested alternative:** [Sim Settlements 2](https://www.nexusmods.com/fallout4/mods/47976)
      There are guides out there on how to get Sim Settlements 2 working on FO4VR, but these have not been tested with this guide.
-     I recommend you err on the side of caution and avoid Sim Settlements 2.
 2. **[Leaders Of The Commonwealth](https://www.nexusmods.com/fallout4/mods/30495)** (v2) <sub>![recommended]</sub>
    With basic Sim Settlements, only your followers are leaders.
    Especially at the start of the game, it's frustrating if your settlements can't grow because you don't have enough